-I am a Professor of Astrophysics in the School of Physics and Astronomy at The University of Manchester.
+I am a Professor of Astrophysics in the Department of Physics and Astronomy at The University of Manchester.
 I am also an Associate Director of Jodrell Bank Centre for Astrophysics, with responsibility for Public Engagement and Communications, and Associate Dean for Social Responsibility in the University's Faculty of Engineering and Physical Sciences.

 My research concentrates on the study of exploding stars using telescopes around the world and in space, working across the spectrum from radio waves to X-rays.